andretoll/ENBManager/README.md

 ### Binaries

-ENB binares are a fundamental part of the application and its usage.
+ENB binaries are a fundamental part of the application and its usage.
 The user can take 2 different approaches in this regard:

 1. The user allows the application to automatically manage the binaries.
 This includes copying and removing the binaries from the game directory when needed.
 This is the default behavior.
 2. The user is responsible for managing binaries.
 Switching between or deactivating presets will not affect the binaries.